EndPointCorp/end-point-blog/2009/10/07/new-end-point-site-rails-jquery-flot.html.md

     end
 ```

-The blogger RSS feed is retrieved and parsed.
+The blog RSS feed is retrieved and parsed.
 An array of hashes is created to track the un-tweeted blog articles.

 ```ruby
     data = open('http://blog.endpoint.com/feeds/posts/default?alt=rss&max-results=10000', 'User-Agent' => 'Ruby-Wget').read